logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/upgrade_2.4.md

 We require some extra permissions to be added to the role you have created when connecting your AWS account as described in [getting started guide](../getting_started/#step-1-connecting-your-aws-account).
 These permissions are required to create a snapshot of your cluster before proceeding with the upgrade.

-First, check which role or access key you have added to Hopsworks.ai, you can go to the *Settings* tab, and then click *Edit* next to the AWS cloud account
+First, check which role or access key you have added to managed.hopsworks.ai, you can go to the *Settings* tab, and then click *Edit* next to the AWS cloud account

 <p align="center">
   <figure>